kchinzei/kch-rgbw-lib/docs/LEDChip.md

 `LEDChipDefByColorTemperature` is for `'LED_W'` only, `LEDChipDefByWaveLength` is for other type of LEDs only.
 `LEDChipDefByCIExy` can be used for both types.
+When `maxW` is not given, it's assumed 1.

 ##### new LEDChip(type: LEDChipTypes)